Responsible Outdoor Lighting: A Whitepaper on the Five Key Principles

 • Enhanced safety and functionality by ensuring lights are operational when needed without disrupting surrounding environments.

-Warm-Colored: Use Warmer-Colored Lights When Possible
+Warm-Coloured: Use Warmer-Coloured Lights When Possible

 Rationale:

-Guidelines for Warm-Colored Lighting:
+Guidelines for Warm-Coloured Lighting:

-• Wildlife-Friendly Lighting: Warmer-colored lights reduce the impact on nocturnal wildlife, such as migratory birds, sea turtles, and insects.
+• Wildlife-Friendly Lighting: Warmer-coloured lights reduce the impact on nocturnal wildlife, such as migratory birds, sea turtles, and insects.
 Many species rely on natural light cues, and blue-rich lighting can cause confusion or disorientation.
 Warmer lighting helps mitigate this disruption.

 Benefits: